 ‡Earnings before interest, tax, depreciation and amortization (EBITDA) is a measure of a company’s operating performance.

 ƒWeighted Average is an average in which each quantity to be averaged is assigned a weight.
 These weightings determine the relative importance of each quantity on the average.

 ∼Forward Price-Earnings Ratio or P/E FY1 ratio is a ratio for valuing a company that measures its current share price relative to its per-share earnings over the next 12 months.

 ∘ Return on Equity: The amount of net income returned as a percentage of shareholders’ equity.
 Return on equity measures a corporations’ profitability by revealing how much profit a company generates with the money shareholders have invested.

-∞An Ex-Ante Beta is used for Funds with less than two years of performance history under its new mandate.
+∞An Ex-Ante Beta is used for Funds with less than 2 years of performance history under its new mandate.
 The Ex-Ante Beta is calculated using a multi-factor risk model.
 Beta explains common variations in stock returns due to different stock sensitivities to the market relative to its underlying benchmark for the current period, not historical.
-A beta for a benchmark is 1.00: A beta greater than 1.00 indicates above-average volatility and risk.
+A beta for a benchmark is 1.00: A beta greater than 1.00 indicates above average volatility and risk.